rodpayne/home-assistant/docs/PersonDetection_person_location.md

 ## Installation
 ### **Manual Installation Hints**
-1. Copy the components into the appropriate folder under `<config>`.
+1. Copy the components into the appropriate folders under `<config>`.

 2. Update file `<config>/automation_folder/presence-detection.yaml` as appropriate for your devices.
 This file may need to be placed elsewhere or merged into `<config>automation.yaml`, depending on how your configuration is organized.
 My Home Assistant configuration is split into [multiple folders](https://www.home-assistant.io/docs/configuration/splitting_configuration/).